Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 In many of the places that I work, they just can't even imagine it.
 For example, I was working in a big business in Madison, Wisconsin.

-After three days of showing them how nonviolent communication could help them in dealing with all the conflicts they were having within departments and between departments, toward the end, we did a little session on gratitude.
+After three days of showing them how Nonviolent Communication could help them in dealing with all the conflicts they were having within departments and between departments, toward the end, we did a little session on gratitude.

 After showing them how to express and receive gratitude in a Nonviolent communication way.